 If you are comfortable with web development and some coding then WordPress could be for you.
 If you put in the effort to learn its finer points, it provides a powerful platform to which you can design and create blog sites, business sites, landing pages, portfolios, e-commerce stores and more.
 Most web designers like myself like it, as once the build is finished, the site can be updated by the client.

 For the less tech-savvy, Squarespace and Wix are both good choices.
-With powerful tools and visually interesting layouts, the easy setup and functionality is a good choice for designers, business owners, photographers, wedding organisers and shop owners.
+With powerful tools and visually interesting layouts, the easy setup and functionality are a good choice for designers, business owners, photographers, wedding organisers and shop owners.
 Everything is all in one place so you don’t need to go outside of the platforms for extra features.

 Costs and setup?

-The WordPress platform is free to download via wordpress.org – You then need to setup hosting which can cost around $3 per month.
-Registering a domain is as little as $0.99 up to hundreds of dollars for more exclusive urls.
-You’ll also need to setup and sometimes pay for an email address configuration.
+The WordPress platform is free to download via wordpress.org – You then need to set up hosting which can cost around $3 per month.
+Registering a domain is as little as $0.99 up to hundreds of dollars for more exclusive URLs.
+You’ll also need to set up and sometimes pay for an email address configuration.

 If you are not that technical then you’ll need to hire a WordPress web designer.
 Depending on what type of site you intend to build, it may cost anything from as little as $600 up to a few thousand dollars.